carince/bloxflip-autogambler/docs/2_CONFIG.md

     auth: Your Bloxflip token

     bet: {
-        game: "roulette" or "crash"
-            Game you want to bet on
+        game: "roulette" or "crash" (Game you want to bet on)
-        tries:
-            How many times your balance will be divided to 2
+        tries: How many times your balance will be divided to 2
-        starting_bet:
-            Custom starting bet tries will be ignored if this is set
+        starting_bet: Custom starting bet tries will be ignored if this is set
-        crash_autocashout:
-            At what multiplier you want to cashout (only works in crash)
+        crash_autocashout: At what multiplier you want to cashout, only works in crash
-        roulette_color: "purple", "red", or "yellow"
-            Color to bet on ( only works in )
+        roulette_color: "purple", "red", or "yellow" (Color to bet on, only works in roulette) }
-    }

     rain: {